redcanaryco/oxidebpf/README.md

 # Getting Started

-TODO: Quick steps to get started
+Here's some quick steps to get yu started right away.

-*  Add oxidebpf to your Cargo.toml
+1. Add `oxidebpf` to your `Cargo.toml`
-*  Three main components: Programs/Maps (bpf objects), ProgramVersions, and ProgramGroups
-*  The idea is to run anywhere, so you can put a bunch of different bpf programs in there
-*  You create Programs and Maps and perfmaps, compose ProgramVersions from the programs and maps
-*  Create a ProgramGroup from ProgramVersions and it will attempt to load versions until one works!
+2. Use the `ProgramBlueprint` to load your compiled eBPF object file with maps and programs.
+3. Create a `Program` for each program you intend to load.
+Create a `Map` for each map and a `PerfMap` for any perfmap.
+4. Create a `ProgramVersion` with your programs and maps.
+You may create multiple `ProgramVersion`s, representing different sets of programs and maps.
+5. Create a `ProgramGroup` with your `ProgramVersion`s.
+6. Tell the `ProgramGroup` to start loading.
+It will attempt each `ProgramVersion` in order until one successfully loads on the current kernel.
+If it cannot

+TODO: Rust code snippet showing above steps goes here

 ## Usage